stefan-it/german-gpt2/README.md

 Die Menschen beginnen, sich nicht nach der Natur und nach der Welt zu richten, sondern nach der Seele,'
 ```

+It is also possible to generate text using the (web-based) inference widget from the [model hub page](https://huggingface.co/dbmdz/german-gpt2).

 # Fine-Tuning on other texts

 Thanks to the awesome Transformers library, it is also possible to "fine-tune" the model on your own texts.
 Fine-Tuning can be done with the [language-modeling](https://github.com/huggingface/transformers/tree/master/examples/language-modeling) example from Transformers library